 3) Are bleeding gums always a cause for concern?

-It is important to make an appointment with a dentist if your gums are consistently bleeding.
+It is important to make an appointment with a dentist if your gums are constantly bleeding.
 However, an occasional, small amount of blood may not be a cause for concern.
 When it comes to oral health, it’s always important to be proactive and contact your dentist with any questions or concerns.